jdcloudcom/en/documentation/User-Service/Account-Management/Sign-In-And-Sign-Up.md

 ## II.
 Register a New Account at JD Cloud
-If you want to register a new JD Cloud account, you can click **Register Now** on the JD Cloud Home Page.
+If you want to register a new JD Cloud account, you can click **Register Now** on the JD Cloud home page.
 Mobile phone numbers of mainland, Hong Kong, Macao and Taiwan are supported currently by JD Cloud to enable cloud service normally.
 Procedures are as below:
 ### 1. Mobile Number Verification
 Enter your common mobile phone number and get the verification code; correctly enter the verification code and tick the option to agree to the JD Registration Agreement, the Privacy Policy and the JD Cloud Service Agreement; click **Next**.
 ![](../../../image/User/Account%20Management/Check%20your%20account/3.%20注册1.png)